Organization Resources / Student Organizations COVID Guidelines /

 Through October 10, the university will allow events of 50 or fewer people, as well as some larger events, provided the events ensure appropriate physical distancing.

 - Events with 50 or fewer people should submit the request through regular channels (Campus Events Planning System, AUinvolve, etc.) and include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.
+Previously approved events or gatherings must also be limited to 50.

 - Event coordinators are expected to maintain a list that includes name, telephone number and email address for every attendee, which will be used if there is a need for contact tracing.
 Student Organizations must use AUinvolve to track attendance for campus attendees.